AlexsLemonade/scpca-nf/external-data-instructions.md

 ./get_refs.py
 ```

-By default, this will download the files required for mapping gene expression data sets to the subdirectory `scpca-references` at your current location, as well as a parameter file named `localref_params.yaml` that sets the `ref_rootdir` and `assembly` nextflow parameters.
+By default, this will download the files required for mapping gene expression data sets to the subdirectory `scpca-references` at your current location.
+The script will also create a parameter file named `localref_params.yaml` that defines the `ref_rootdir` and `assembly` Nextflow parameter variables required to use these local data files.

-You can then direct nextflow to use these parameters with a command such as the following:
+You can then direct Nextflow to use these parameters using the `-params-file` argument in a command such as the following:

 ```
 nextflow run AlexsLemonade/scpca-nf \